 - Provide feedback on a submittal within 24 – 48 hours by letting them know if you are “interested” or “not interested”

 - If interested in setting up an interview, provide days/times of availability to schedule an interview so your recruiter can set it up with the appropriate hiring manager.
-Alternatively use a calendar scheduling tool (like Calendly) to allow the candidate or recruiter to reserve time on your calendar themselves.
+Alternatively use an interview scheduling tool (like Calendly) to allow the candidate or recruiter to reserve time on your calendar themselves.

 What kind of feedback should you provide after screening candidates for an executive position?
 Here are some things to think about: